Christian Aaron Mendoza

 Biography

-In the 1980’s his family moved to The Bronx where Mendoza began to develop a style that combining Architectural Draftsmanship, Collage & with the new inspirations of Museums, Libraries, Galleries,Public & indoor Sculptures , letters, faces, and forms that then covered the Subways of the City.
-At a young Age, he learned Drafting and about Architecture from his father.
+In the 1980’s his family moved to The Bronx where Mendoza began to develop a style that combining Architectural Draftsmanship, Collage & with the new inspirations of Museums, Libraries, Galleries,Public & indoor Sculptures , letters, faces, and forms that then covered the Subways and Urban walls of the City.
+At a young Age in his Native Nicaragua, he learned Drafting and about Architecture from his father.
 This inspiration brought Mendoza to the study of Ancient Civilizations, Navigation Maps, Hieroglyphs, Petroglyphs, Calligraphies, and Alphabets from both past and Modern Cultures in the Americas.
 With great dedication he continued his study of World Alphabets, Art History, Color, light Energy and Movement, working in a range of styles that culminate all the influences of his early development.

 Artist Statement

-My paintings are grounded with non-narrative descriptive and/or iconographic line work that creates a sense of movement, energy and abstract stories.
-Much of my symbolic information is my visual experimentation with different sounds, research, reading books, Sketching,Collage, taking photographs, the noise of the city and its broken symphony and musical performances I attend.
+My paintings & Works on Paper are grounded with non-narrative descriptive and/or Iconographic line work that creates a sense of movement, energy and abstract stories.
+Much of my symbolic information is my visual experimentation with different sounds, research, reading books, Sketching,Collage Construction, taking photographs, the noise of the city and its broken symphony and musical performances I attend.
 Music plays a vital role in my creative process.
 To me, drawing is a blue print for all things to be able to exist.
 This is the way I have a dialogue with myself , A way to write down, Create blueprints charged with ideas that come to me in the daily act of living.
 By drawing, visualizing and composing abstract concepts in my mind, and on paper I am reminded of my daily habits, a common thread of the human condition.
-Time Changes and Every Second Becomes An Indelible Light Mechanism , An indelible Memory with determined Exactitude
+Time Changes and Every Second Becomes An Indelible Light Mechanism , An indelible Memory with determined Exactitude .